ECE-196/docs/content/tutorials/Yousef_Tutorial.md

 - This section provides the CircuitPython code for detecting abnormal motion using an MPU6050 accelerometer.
 When motion exceeds a certain threshold, the ESP32 triggers an LED.
 This is ideal for applications such as fall detection, impact sensing, or security systems.
 ### How the Threshold Works
 The `threshold` represents a **total acceleration level** that counts as "abnormal."
 You’ll likely want to experiment with this based on your use case.
-- **Low threshold (e.g., 12–15)**: detects small movements — useful for subtle shocks or light bumps.
+- **Low threshold**: detects small movements — useful for subtle shocks or light bumps.
-- **High threshold (e.g., 18–25)**: detects stronger or more sudden motions — ideal for fall detection or impact.
+- **High threshold**: detects stronger or more sudden motions — ideal for fall detection or impact.

 - You can determine a good threshold by printing out the `total_accel` value during normal operation and observing how it spikes when abnormal motion happens (like shaking the board or dropping it slightly).
 ---